-- Space: Press to complete a word and insert a space. - Clear: Press to delete a single space or character.
+- \\ Space: Press to complete a word if text is in T9 mode or insert a space. - Clear: Press to delete a single space or character.
 Hold to delete the whole message. - Punctuation: In T9 mode, press to insert punctuation in a word and complete a sentence.